Running Glossary: Your Complete Guide To The Lingo Of Runners

 In this running glossary put together by runners, for runners, we’ve demystified commonly used terms (and some a little less common) to describe the running terminology and jargon you may hear on the road, trail or track.

 This is the one-stop for beginner runners who need to wrap their head around the foreign language in the running community.
+You may have heard these words used by members of your running club, local parkrun, or even by your running coach or podiatrist.

 Aerobic exercise